Asymmetric games on networks: towards an Ising-model representation: Response Strategies for Three-Player Games

-In this section we analyze the Nash equilibria solutions corresponding to the three networks shown in Fig. \ref{3pnetworks}.
-After describing how the correlations extend to three players, we map them to a generalized Ising model and impose simplifying assumptions over the Ising variables, as the full phase space of the three-player games is too large to explore here in full detail.
+In this section we analyze the Nash equilibria corresponding to the three networks, shown in Figs. \ref{3pnetworks}, that form substructures of the networks in Figs. \ref{Networks}.
+After describing how the correlations from the previous section extend to three players, we map them to a generalized Ising model and impose simplifying assumptions over the Ising variables, as the full phase space of the three-player games is too large to explore here in full detail.
 We explore how these initial variables change under several renormalization schemes.
 Finally, we compare the correlated equilibrium regions for each network as functions of the Ising parameters.